apple patient

 Attack on Apple's hardware and software functions

-The latest provisional agreement calls for the establishment of a "High Level Group" of central European digital regulators to coordinate national regulators in EU member states and requires gatekeepers to set up an independent "compliance function".
-The new group must include compliance officers to oversee their company's compliance with EU legislation with sufficient powers, resources and access to management and be led by an "independent senior manager with clear responsibility for the compliance function".
-The rule would require companies like Apple to set up an internal department to deal with competition compliance.
-In addition, the new rules specifically target companies like Apple that have a "dual role" and control both the hardware and software.
+The latest provisional agreement proposes the establishment of a "High-Level Group" of central European digital regulators to coordinate national supervisory authorities in EU member states and requires gatekeepers to establish an independent "compliance function."
+The new group must include compliance officers to monitor their company's compliance with EU legislation, with sufficient powers, resources, and access to management, and be led by an "independent senior manager with clear responsibility for the compliance function."
+The provision would require companies like Apple to establish an internal department dedicated to competition compliance.
+Furthermore, the new rules specifically target companies like Apple that have a "dual role" and control both hardware and software.

 Apple is under pressure from regulators around the world